REELTIME PICTURES is a video production company established by Keith Barnfather in 1984.

 - WCET Channel 48 in Ohio:

-- They screened an omnibus of The Daemons on Saturday, 7 December 1996 from 10pm, which was followed by Return to Devil's End at 1am (Sunday 8 December).
+- At the exact same time as KBDI above, WCET also screened an omnibus of The Daemons on Saturday, 7 December 1996 (allowing for a 2-hour time zone shift, this was at the 'later' time of 10pm), followed by Return to Devil's End at 1am (Sunday 8 December).

 - I was a Doctor Who Monster was on Saturday, 23 August 1997.

 - On Saturday, 28 November 1998, the station repeated both Return to Devil's End and I Was a Doctor Who Monster back to back from 11pm.

 - KTEH Channel 54 in San Jose, California:

 - Just Who on Earth is Tom Baker? was screened on Sunday, 8 December 1996 at 9pm, followed by